ibm-cloud-architecture/refarch-analytics/README.md

 The user interface is packaged as part of the [Case Portal application](https://github.com/ibm-cloud-architecture/refarch-caseinc-app) and we [documented](docs/UI/README.md) how add the specifics customer management UI inside the portal.
 The backend component is a micro-service developed with JAXRS, packaged with Liberty server as a docker image.

 ## For Db2 Warehouse data ingestion
+For moving data to data warehouse there are different approaches, we documented one approach [here](docs/db2warehouse/CopyingData.md)

 # DevOps
 ## Continuous integration